 The Dacia Jogger comes equipped with six airbags, along with a wide range of ADAS (Advanced Driver Assistance System) features.
 This includes Automatic Emergency Braking, Blind Spot Warning, Park Assist, Hill Start Assist, Electronic Stability Control, Cruise Control with speed limiter.
 Blind Spot Warning and Reversing Camera are available in selected grades.

-Given that the OTR prices of the Dacia Jogger petrol start at £14,995 (Including VAT, Registration Fee, Delivery Charges) in the UK, the hybrid variant should begin at under £18,000.
+The OTR prices of the Dacia Jogger petrol start at £16,645 (Including VAT, Registration Fee, and Delivery Charges) in the UK.
+The hybrid variant should start below £18,000.

 Dacia Jogger FAQs